Azure/azure-functions-kafka-extension/docs/public-documentation/Trigger.md

 ## Python

-The following example demonstrates how to read a Kafka queue message via a trigger.
+The following example shows a Kafka trigger binding in a function.json file and a Python function that uses the binding.
+The function reads and logs a Kafka message.

 A Kafka binding is defined in function.json where type is set to KafkaTrigger.